 Caliborn is the epitome of this.
 While HOMOSUCK, his dramatic retelling of the story, is miles better than his original drawings (Which were little more than scribbled lines), when combined with his immature misogynistic writing style, you get something that turns the trope up to eleven... thousand.
 Lampshaded by the acronym for Dave's planet in the second act, LOSHIT, then somehow magnified when he branches into manga and claymation Vines.

 Alpha-universe Dave Strider achieved a physics-defying In-Universe version when he found a way to manufacture physical objects that have jpeg artifacts.
-Since they were literally worse than worthless, he made a fortune by mass-producing them and not selling them.
+They're so cheap and shoddy that they cost less than nothing to make, so he made himself rich by mass-producing them.

 Irregular Webcomic! uses a fictional version of William Shakespeare, where "Will" is a modern-day office worker instead of the historical figure known in Real Life.
 Instead of writing epic poetry and plays, he focuses his time on writing Harry Potter fanfiction, which is portrayed as being low-quality writing chock full of wish fulfillment of Will's fantasies.
 The very idea of Shakespeare writing fan fiction would likely fit this trope, even if Will's writing didn't suck.